ajschumacher/ajschumacher.github.io/20171114-deep_rl/index.md

 Supervised learning can blur into imitation learning, which can be taken as a kind of reinforcement learning.
 For example, [NVIDIA's end-to-end self-driving car](https://arxiv.org/abs/1604.07316) is based on learning human driving behaviors.
 (Sergey Levine [explains](https://www.youtube.com/watch?v=Pw1mvoOD-3A&list=PLkFD6_40KJIxopmdJF_CLNqG3QuDFHQUm&index=13) in some depth.)
 But I'm not going to talk more about imitation learning, and supervised learning will stand alone.

+You can learn this function with linear regression or support vector machines or whatever you like.

 -----